jamesdbrock/testudinal-haskell/README.md

 1. Error messages.

    They’re terrible.
-We try to pretend that Haskell is a simple language with no type annotations but when a type error occurs it’s nonsense to a ten-year-old.
+We try to pretend in this notebook that Haskell is a simple language with no type annotations but when a type error occurs it’s nonsense to a ten-year-old.